 - Shadow Flygon with Mud Shot and Earth Power

 - Shadow Ho-Oh with Hidden Power and Earthquake

 - Shadow Machamp with Counter and Dynamic Punch

 - Shadow Gyarados with Waterfall and Hydro Pump

 - Shadow Nidoking with Fury Cutter and Earth Power

-How many players does it take to beat Heatran?
+How many players does it take to beat Heatran in Pokémon Go?

-While it is possible for two players level 30 or higher to take on Heatran if they have the best counters and Heatran has the easiest of its movesets, you'll probably want at least four Trainers.
+While it is possible for two high level players to take on Heatran if they have the best counters and Heatran has the easiest of its movesets, you'll probably want at least four Trainers.